Skip to main content

 DataCheck Jobs

 The answer to each query is calculated by DataCheck worker jobs running on both the source system and the destination system.
-The number of worker jobs is determined by the dynamically tunable performance settings of the destination system; for more information, see “Performance Considerations” in this chapter.
+The number of worker jobs is determined by the dynamically tunable performance settings of the destination system; for more information, see Performance Considerations.

 In addition to the worker jobs, there are other jobs on each system.
 The following additional jobs run on the destination system:

-• Manager job — Loads and dispatches queries, compares query answers, and manages the progression through the workflow phases; this job is connected to the source system Manager job.
+• Manager job—Loads and dispatches queries, compares query answers, and manages the progression through the workflow phases; this job is connected to the source system Manager job.

-• Receiver job — Receives answers from the source system.
+• Receiver job—Receives answers from the source system.

 The following additional jobs run on the source system:

-• Manager job — Receives requests from the destination system Manager job and sends them to worker jobs.
+• Manager job—Receives requests from the destination system Manager job and sends them to worker jobs.

-• Sender job — Receives query answers from the worker jobs and sends them to the destination system Receiver job; this job is connected to the destination system Receiver job.
+• Sender job—Receives query answers from the worker jobs and sends them to the destination system Receiver job; this job is connected to the destination system Receiver job.

 DataCheck Results